q-depot/Cinder-PixelPusher/README.md

 Cinder library to control the [Heroic Robotics](http://www.heroicrobotics.com/) PixelPusher device.

+##Status
-This is the first implementation of the library which is not fully tested, I only have one device at the moment, if you have multiple devices please let me know whether it works.
+This is the first implementation of the library which is not fully tested.
+At the moment I have one PixelPusher device and I only tested it with the [apa102(aka BetterPixel)](http://www.illumn.com/pixelpusher-and-led-strips/pixelpusher-strip-betterpixel-72-ip67.html) chip led strips.

-If there is any problem please report it on the Github issues.
+If you have multiple devices or a different led strip please let me know whether it works and report any problem on the Github issues page.

 ##Requirements